 A bone marrow micronucleus test was performed in CEN/NMRI mice (6 - 8 animals/sex/group).35 Animals were given a mixture of higher aliphatic primary acids purified from sugarcane wax in acacia gum/water via gastric gavage at 5, 50, or 500 mg/kg for 90 d, and sacrificed 24 h after the last administration.
-Control animals were left untreated.
-Only female mice were evaluated for effects on bone marrow micronucleus.
+Control animals were given the vehicle only.
 The test substance did not increase the frequency of micronucleated polychromatic erythrocytes, nor the ratio of polychromatic to normochromatic erythrocytes, compared with the controls.
 (Results regarding sperm morphology can be seen in the DART section of this report.)
 In a second series of the same study, a micronucleus assay was performed in CEN/NMRI mice of both sexes given 2000 mg/kg a mixture of higher aliphatic primary acids purified from sugarcane wax in acacia gum/water via gastric gavage for 6 d.
 No genotoxic effects were observed.